kod2ulz/gostart/logr/README.md

 ## 5. Audit Logging

 Audit logging is a separate, critical concern.
 The audit logger is configured independently from the main application logger to ensure audit trails are never dropped and are routed to a secure, permanent destination.
+By default, the audit writer is **non-blocking** to prevent performance degradation.

+**Environment Variables for Audit Writer:**
+- `AUDIT_LOG_ASYNC_WRITER_BUFFER_MAX_SIZE`: The size of the in-memory buffer for the async writer.
+(Default: `1000`)

 **Example: Configuring a Database Audit Writer**
 ```go